 When your hair is long, it becomes heavy.
 When it’s heavy, gravity pulls it down and flattens out the root section… making your hair appear flat and lifeless.

-However, layers take out some of the weight and give your hair shape and body.
+However, layers take out some of the extra weight and give your hair shape and body.
 It’s one of the best ways to volumize your hair without losing length.

 Likewise, having your hair texturized will also give it body and movement without losing too much length.
 This can be achieved with thinning shears or a razor but should be done sparingly as the goal is to add texture, not thin the hair.